franzbu/EnhancedSpaces.spoon/README.md

 By now we have covered the basics, but we haven't walked over the finish line yet.
 That being said, this section is mainly for advanced use cases, namely having 'the same window on more than one mSpace, also known as 'sticky windows'.

 To unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of 'symbolic links' to a subset of your open windows.
-Due to this approach you could, for instance, have two mSpaces with the same windows in different sizes and positions, or - a scenario that is more likely - you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.
+Due to this approach, you could, for instance, have two mSpaces with the same windows in different sizes and positions, or - a scenario that is more likely - you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

 To make a window visible on another mSpace as well, press the `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.